1921–22 PCHA season: Playoffs

 The Millionaires then played against the Western Canada Hockey League champion Regina in a two-game total-goals series for the right to play the NHL champion.
 Vancouver won the series 1-2, 4-0 (5-2).

 The Millionaires then played the Toronto St. Pats in the 1922 Stanley Cup Finals.
-The St. Pats would win the best-of-five series 3-4, 1-2, 0-3, 6-0, 5-1 to win their only Stanley Cup.
+The St. Pats won the best-of-five series three games to two to win their second Stanley Cup and the only one while the team was named the St. Pats.
+Five years later the St. Pats were renamed as the Toronto Maple Leafs.